 About TEELLab

-The Technology for Effective and Efficient Learning (TEEL) Lab at Carnegie Mellon University focuses on research in learning methods, technology for learning systems, curriculum development, and workforce training.
+The Technology for Effective and Efficient Learning (TEEL) Lab at Carnegie Mellon University focuses on research in learning methods, technology for learning systems, curriculum development, and workforce training at scale.
 The ultimate goal is to forge a path for lifelong learning and career ever-readiness through innovative bridging of learning between formal education, informal education, and the workplace.

-The TEEL Lab develops learning platforms that support learning through discussion and collaboration, focusing on hands-on technology areas such as cloud computing, machine learning, and data science.
-The target interoperable online learning ecosystem under development by the team is designed to enable effective and efficient learning through iterative and interactive learning coupled with contextualized and timely feedback, and by leveraging social interactions between students as a substantial learning resource.
+The TEEL Lab develops learning platforms that support learning through discussion and collaboration, focusing on hands-on technology areas such as cloud computing, machine learning, AI, and data science.
+TEEL's interoperable online learning ecosystem is designed to enable effective and efficient learning through iterative and interactive learning coupled with contextualized and timely feedback, and by leveraging social interactions between students as a substantial learning resource.

 The lab conducts research studies on student learning and evaluates innovative approaches for incorporating social and interactive learning as a driver for developing cognitive and meta-cognitive skills and motivation.
 Its work is based on research spanning more than a decade in Computer Science Education, Software Engineering, Learning Sciences, and Language Technologies.